 Distinguish between gross and net realized returns, and calculate the realized return for a bond over a holding period including reinvestments.

+NEED CONTENT

 Define and interpret the spread of a bond, and explain how a spread is derived from a bond price and a term structure of rates.

+NEED CONTENT

 Define, interpret, and apply a bond’s yield‐to‐maturity (YTM) to bond pricing.